MubassirAhmed/Dash/README.md

 # Linkedin Jobs Analysis Dashboard

-### An interactive dashboard that mines scraped data from Linkedin, [click here to view](https://linkedin-job-tracker.onrender.com).
+### An interactive dashboard that mines scraped data from Linkedin, [click here to view](https://linkedin-job-tracker.onrender.com) (takes some seconds to load).

 ## Outline
 This python app is built as part of an [ELT pipeline](https://github.com/MubassirAhmed/ELT-Data-Pipeline).
 It filters and tags jobs based on the years of experience (YoE) rather than the imprecise tags, such as 'entry-level', 'associate', etc. currently used by Linkedin.